ember91/libvrt/README.md

 ```
 vrt_is_context(type)
 ```
-More documentation is found in the source code, or in the generated [documentation](doc/html/index.html).
+More documentation is found in the source code, or in the generated documentation found in `doc/index.html`.

 Some functions may return `VRT_ERR` (-1) if there's an error.